Flow, Structure and Function

 This lecture celebrates the flow of thoughts, ideas and inspiration and reflects on the structure of our intellectual community and its function of perpetuating traditions of mutual support.
 For me, this pursuit of the unexpected and finding inspiration within this community is a recipe for finding joy in doing science.
 I look forward to hearing about your experiences after my talk.

-Since she joined the Caltech faculty in 1990, Kornfield has received the...Read more
+Since she joined the Caltech faculty in 1990, Kornfield...Read more

 |AIChE Graduate Student Members||Free|